xatupal/AutoTypeSplitter/README.md

 Splits auto-typing into distinct parts.

 It is useful when the login screen consists of multiple parts and it is not known in advance when or what characters will be needed.
+Also, the plugin can be used as a delay method until the next page of a multipage login loads and when a particular entry is to be enterd in multiple places with varying arrangements/designs of input fields.

 Example usages:
 * `{USERNAME}{ENTER}{SPLIT}{PICKCHARS}{ENTER}` - KeePass will print the username and **then** will show the pickchars window.